Interpreting Originality ReportsNovember 7, 2022 2023-08-23 12:05

 Interpreting Originality Reports

-This guide will provide a brief introduction to interpreting Originality Reports in Turnitin via Canvas.
+This guide will provide a brief introduction to interpreting Originality Reports in Turnitin via Moodle.

 Turnitin (TII) Originality reports highlight sections of your writing that are a near or exact match to other texts, like peer papers, internet materials, other scholarly publications, and even your own previously submitted work.
 This tool is intended to help you improve your writing and avoid plagiarism.

 Turnitin searches the text in your submitted file for existing matches in the Turnitin database.
 It then highlights the matching text in an Originality Report.
-Once you’ve pulled up your Originality Report in Canvas, the top right-hand side of the page will show your assignment’s similarly score:
+Once you’ve pulled up your Originality Report in Moodle, the top right-hand side of the page will show your assignment’s similarity score:

 The left column contains the text of the student paper.
 The text that matches materials in the Turnitin database is highlighted on the right: